nymtech/nyxd/README.md

 addition of the `x/wasm` module.

-**Note**: Requires [Go 1.19+](https://golang.org/dl/)
+**Note**: Requires [Go 1.19+](https://golang.org/dl/) **Note**: The mainnet binary built by the Nym team is built with `Go 1.20.4` so if you plan on building from source please use that version!

 As this is essentially a no-modifications fork of `wasmd`, security issues are best handled upstream.
 For critical security issues & disclosure, see the `cosmwasm/wasmd` [SECURITY.md](https://github.com/CosmWasm/wasmd/blob/main/SECURITY.md).